-DMD is a childhood form of muscular dystrophy, which primarily affects males at a rate of between 1 in 3,600 to 6,000 live male births.
-DMD is caused by genetic mutations in the DMD gene, leading to the absence of or alteration in a protein called dystrophin that helps keep muscles working properly.
-Loss of dystrophin leads to chronic inflammation and muscle damage, resulting in deteriorating muscle strength, as well as heart and lung complications.
-As a consequence of these complications, patients require complex care such as cardiac and respiratory management alongside physiotherapy, monitoring of bone health and wheelchair assistance.
-Ultimately, complications lead to wheelchair dependence at adolescence and eventually death.
-The life expectancy for patients with DMD has improved during recent decades, however, it is still poor, with a 2020 systematic review and meta-analysis of studies in Organisation for Economic Co-operation and Development (OECD) countries finding a median life expectancy between 21.0 and 39.6 years, provided patients received ventilatory support.
-Similarly, a 2016 chart review of all deaths in the DMD population in North East England found that the mean age of death caused by underlying cardiac or respiratory failure was 23.9 years.6
+DMD is a childhood form of muscular dystrophy, which primarily affects males at a rate of between 1 in 3,600 to 6,000 live male births.1 DMD is caused by genetic mutations in the DMD gene, leading to the absence of or alteration in a protein called dystrophin that helps keep muscles working properly.
+Loss of dystrophin leads to chronic inflammation and muscle damage, resulting in deteriorating muscle strength, as well as circulatory and breathing complications.
+As a consequence, patients require complex care such as cardiac and respiratory management alongside physiotherapy, monitoring of bone health and wheelchair assistance.^{1, 2} Ultimately, DMD leads to wheelchair dependence at adolescence and eventually death.^{1, 3, 4} The life expectancy for patients with DMD has improved during recent decades, however, it is still poor, with a 2020 systematic review and meta-analysis of studies in Organisation for Economic Co-operation and Development (OECD) countries finding a median life expectancy between 21.0 and 39.6 years, provided patients received ventilatory support.5 Similarly, a 2016 chart review of all deaths in the DMD population in North East England found that the mean age of death caused by underlying cardiac or respiratory failure was 23.9 years.6